Street racing: Terminology

 Globally, an "official" lexicon of street racing terminology is difficult to establish as terminology differs by location.
 Examples of this diversity can be found in the various words utilized to identify the illegal street racers themselves, including hoonigan and boy-racer (New Zealand and Australia), tramero (Spain), hashiriya (Japan), and mat rempit (Malaysia).

 Terms common to the United States and other English-speaking countries include:

 Nitrous Oxide System – A system in which the oxygen required for burning fuel stems from the decomposition of nitrous oxide (N2O) rather than air, which increases an engine's power output by allowing fuel to be burned at a higher-than-normal rate.
 Other terms used include the juice, the squeeze, the bottle, and NOS.

 Pottstown or Potts Race – When two cars drag race through two or more traffic lights until the losing car stops at a traffic signal.
 This was popular in the 1980s in the town of Pottstown, Pennsylvania, until the borough reduced commonly used streets to a single lane in an effort to deter the practice.

+Cash Day or Cash Days is a term used to label a racing event where drivers compete in races, working their way through brackets to become the winner of the contest, where they are then awarded money for their victory.
+Typically this term is used to label such illegal drag racing events held on public roadways, where drivers are participating for a cash prize.

 Big Tire race – Two cars that race with a set of tires taller than 28.5 inches tall and or wider than 12.5 inches of tread.
 Typically this term is used in reference to the rear tires of cars used in straight line racing, and refers to a car that has modifications to the rear framer rails and suspension system to allow the large tires to fit under the car, but sometimes low-budget racers will simply cut the body panels of the car and allow the large tires to extend beyond the body width of the car.
 Cutting the body is a modification that is considered substandard and if often done to falsely make a car look like it is not built well in the hope of convincing other racers that the car is not very fast, with the hopes the other racers will offer a handicap start.
 Such rules are also used in legitimate drag racing as classes of cars.